MayaEnjoyer/Cloud_technologies_Lab1/answers.md

 #### In this work, we will do the job about cloud technologies and services.
 This work was created for the purpose of educational content, as an assignment for the discipline "Cloud Technologies" of the Kyiv College of Communications.

+>The work was performed by: Bilous Maya, Hubar Maksym, Slyusarchuk Anton, Mykhalyov Vladislav

 ---

 ![Cloud Computing](images/Cloud_Computing1.gif)